kiboschool/course-mathematical-thinking/src/homework/problem-sets/week1.md

-# Problem Set 1
+# Practice Set 1

 ## Submission

-This problem set is due Sunday October 16th at 10pm
+This practice set is not due

-- You may collaborate with up your peers.
-If you do, be sure to mention who you collaborated with explicitly in your submission.
-For example, write "I worked with Ope and Mehdi on this problem set" at the top.
+- You may collaborate and are encouraged to collaborate with your peers.
+If you do, be sure to understand the material and write it out in your own words.
-- Show your work.
-Direct answers will not be accepted.

-Submit your response in Gradescope, either using the app or the website.
+There is no requirement to submit the material, but this will help you solidify the concepts.

 ## Problems